 Where are the schools?

-All of our schools are located within the Sacramento Unified School District.
+All of our schools are located within the Sacramento City Unified School District.
 You will be assigned to one of the schools based on need and your availability.
-The list of school sites for the 2021-2022 school year will be released at the end of August 2021.
+The list of school sites for the 2021-2022 school year will be released at the end of September 2021.

 Listen to what our volunteers have to say: